Last updated: March 2026

 How do musicians decide what to charge?

-It’s important to remember, when selecting a music teacher, it is important to remember what you are paying for.
+When selecting a music teacher, it is important to remember what you are paying for.
 You want to have (or provide for your child) lessons that are safe, fun and informative.
 If you want your child to be successful in their studies, then it may well be worth investing some money in an experienced teacher.

 In 2014, the BBC reported on a survey carried out by the Incorporated Society of Musicians shows that the average cost of music teachers is £30 per hour.
+Rates have risen since then, and in 2026 most private music teachers in the UK charge between £20 and £50 per hour, depending on experience, location and the instrument taught.

 However, there are many other factors that might go into what they charge, such as their previous experience and travel costs.